Mobility-induced order in active XY spins on a substrate

-Below we outline our hydrodynamic theory that quantitatively explains indispensable role of the conserved density fluctuations to sustain order here, as dramatically manifested in movies MOV1 vis-\`a-vis MOV2~\cite{supp1}.
-Details can be found in the associated long paper (ALP)~\cite{alp}.
+We now outline the construction of the hydrodynamic theory of the phase-ordered states that validates the above results, and quantitatively explains the indispensable role of the conserved density fluctuations to sustain order.
+Details can be found in ALP~\cite{alp}.

-Due to friction from the substrate, there is no momentum conservation, so the only conserved variable on the surface is the spin number density $c({\bf x},t)$.
-In addition, for nearly phase-ordered spins, the broken symmetry phase fluctuations $\theta({\bf x},t)$ about an arbitrary reference state are {\em slow} variables with relaxation rates diverging in the long wavelength limit, but the amplitude fluctuations relax {\em fast}.
+Due to the friction from the substrate, there is no momentum conservation, so the only conserved variable on the surface is the number density $c({\bf x},t)$ of the conserved species at $\bf x$ on the substrate at time $t$.
+In addition, for nearly phase-ordered spins, the broken symmetry phase fluctuations $\theta({\bf x},t)$ about an arbitrary reference state are {\em slow, Goldstone} modes with relaxation rates diverging in the long wavelength limit, but the amplitude fluctuations relax {\em fast}.
 Therefore, $\theta ({\bf x},t)$, and $c({\bf x},t)$ are the only hydrodynamic variables.
-For a driven system, we must write down the equations of motion by appealing to the general symmetries of the underlying microscopic dynamics (i.e., translation and rotation) and the phase-ordered state (here, arbitrariness of the reference state) and conservation laws.
+For a driven system, we must write down the equations of motion by appealing to the general symmetries of the phase-ordered state, the underlying microscopic dynamics, and conservation laws.
 Additional equilibrium requirements like detailed balance do not apply to our nonequilibrium system.
-Retaining up to the lowest order symmetry-permitted nonlinear terms in $\theta$ and spatial gradients, the dynamical equation of $\theta({\bf x},t)$ has the form
+Retaining up to the lowest order symmetry-permitted nonlinear terms in $\theta$ and spatial gradients, $\theta({\bf x},t)$ follows

 where $\Omega (c)$ is a general function of $c$.
-In case of fluctuating surfaces, $\theta({\bf x},t)$ is the local height with respect to an arbitrary base plane~\cite{stanley}.
 Number density $c$ follows a conservation law with a current ${\bf J}_c$ given by